 The Minister knows that the Opposition are always happy to work with him in trying to reach consensus on matters, but there are aspects of this Bill about which I and my colleagues in the other place have concerns.
-First, I say to the Minister that we will be looking to pursue issues such as bulk data, confidential personal records and non-disclosure requirements in Committee.
+First, I say to the Minister that we will be looking in Committee to pursue issues such as bulk data, confidential personal records and non-disclosure requirements.

-There are also two other specific points of controversy in terms of this Bill that I will draw to the Minister’s attention now.
-The first of them is with regard to assurances on the use of the death penalty in cases where this country hands over data.
+There are also two other specific points of controversy that I will draw to the Minister’s attention now.
+The first of them relates to assurances on the use of the death penalty in cases where this country hands over data.
 The Bill is reciprocal, which allows countries with which a treaty is negotiated to seek a court order for electronic data stored in the UK to be transferred to another country.
 The current treaty is being negotiated with the US, and US law enforcement could apply via its courts for electronic data in the UK to be used as evidence in a particular case.
 There are currently 30 states in America that retain the death penalty.

 “I am of the view that there are strong reasons for not requiring a death penalty assurance in this specific case, so no such assurances will be sought.”